Hi, my name is Andrea, and I read Runner's World magazine.

-Because I'm not a runner, I hide my issues of Runner's World from everyone save a few people who already know me well enough not to laugh outloud upon seeing a stack of running magazines beside my bed.
+Because I'm not a runner, I hide my issues of Runner's World from everyone save a few people who already know me well enough not to laugh.
 It's sort of my Chicken Soup for the Lazy-Ass Soul.

 It was the Warmup article in the March 2007 issue of Runner's World that really made me think.
-"Home Run" introduces us to Brent Ion (best. last. name. ever.), a marathoner who is also a part of a homeless advocacy group in Palm Beach County, Florida.
-Brent started a running group for the homeless citizens of Palm Beach County, hoping to reach people with drug addiction problems and teach them about how structure and discipline can lead to accomplishments and self-confidence.
+"Home Run" introduces us to Brent Ion, a marathoner who is also a part of a homeless advocacy group in Palm Beach County, Florida.
+Brent started a running group for the homeless citizens of Palm Beach County, hoping to reach people with drug addictions and teach them about how structure and discipline can lead to accomplishments and self-confidence.

 Something that isn't mentioned in the article, however, is the idea of switching addictions.
-I know this harks back a little too much to a junior high health class with your locally designated D.A.R.E. officer ("What you need is a NATURAL HIGH!"), but there is such a thing as a positive addiction.
+There is such a thing as a positive addiction.
 I know this, because once in my life, for a very limited time, I was addicted to running.

 After a few weeks, I was feeling pretty good.
 And then one day in gym class during our jogging warm-up, I experienced a runner's high.
 It felt GREAT.
-I had never had one before, and it was so exhilirating.
+I had never had one before, and it was so exhilarating.
 Even though we were supposed to be lifting weights that day, my P.E. teacher allowed me to just run laps around the gym for the whole hour.
-He had asthma, so he knew what a gift I was getting by being able to run without wheezing (you can consider this a shout-out, Mr. Campbell).
 The strange thing was that I didn't want to do anything BUT run, and the elation that I felt when running stayed with me for a long time.

-About a week later, my appendix exploded, and that pretty much put an end to my running career.
-I was in and out of the hospital for two months, first with the initial appendectomy, then with follow-up operations to remove the resulting infections.
+About a week later, my appendix burst, and that pretty much put an end to my running career.
 It took me a long, long time to be able to climb the stairs again without seeing spots, and I never really started running again.